JohnH2448/Anvil-Pro/README.md

 | `sub.hex` | 1.4706 | 1.3158 |
 | `xor.hex` | 1.3953 | 1.2565 |
 | `xori.hex` | 1.3333 | 1.2121 |

-### Status
-The ALU instruction pipeline does strong even under directed edge case tests.
-Redirects are also now feeling much closer to a confident standard.
-Stress tests combining chained RAW, branch-after-branch, rst confusion, forwarding torture, store ordering, poison-path control flow, signed and unsigned memory accesses, and even awkward cases like loads into x0 all came back positive under Verilator.
-While not assuredly "100%", the foundation is strong enough to move towards other goals.
-The memory system also appears initially strong when hit with directed tests.
-Notably, it does a better job than anticipated at hiding latency, as IPC hardly changes when DMEM latency is altered.
-At the moment, the largest killer of IPC is the lack of branch prediction.
-Most other performance microarchitecural solutions are now im place and functional.
-As to further goals, heavier verification on the base core and then the CSR subsystem are next on the roadmap.

 ### Potential Optimizations
 - Dual Lane Memory Support